Inherited an IRA? Avoid These Expensive Mistakes

 If you inherited an IRA, that windfall may cost you money if you aren’t careful.
-That’s because there are rules around inherited IRAs to ensure the money in the account is eventually taxed and the IRS gets paid.
+That’s because there are rules surrounding inherited IRAs to ensure the money is eventually taxed and the IRS is paid.

-Run afoul of any of the rules and you may create a costly tax event, plus you can be hit with fees and penalties.
+Run afoul of any of the rules and you may create a costly tax event or worse, face fees and penalties.

 “There is no downside to inheriting an IRA other than not being able to handle it,” says Ed Slott, president of Ed Slott & Co., an IRA distribution firm in New York.
 “I’ve worked with parents and grandparents who don’t talk to their kids about inheritance.
 The kids get a windfall but don’t realize it’s taxable.”